home2025202420232022SpeciesBirdsMammalsSpidersInsectsPlantsProjectsTasksPoplarsAimsPictures

 greenfinchEncounter rates for greenfinch

-Update spring 2022: at least one pair is nesting in the laurel hedge.
+At least one pair nested in the laurel hedge in 2022..

-Previously, in mid- or late winter and early spring, a roost formed in the laurel hedge.
-This hedge is along the eastern boundary of the plot.
+Until about 2018, a roost formed in a tall, wide laurel hedge in mid- or late winter and early spring.
+The hedge is along the eastern boundary of the plot.
 The roost was remarkably pure and only occasionally have one or two other species, such as house sparrow, been present.

 Numbers at the roost were often difficult to estimate.
 (Peak numbers: 2015, 75; 2016, 80+; 2017: lower).
 Greenfinches tended not to arrive in a single group, but collect in one or two nearby trees progressively, from apparently different directions, and quite high up in the air, suggesting multiple sources.
 Thus a kind of pre-assembly formed.
 Often a few dropped into the roosting hedge as the flock built up, so exact counts were often impossible.